Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 Technique

 See above.
-Surgeries that use the larger-scar technique will have slightly more scarring.
+Surgeries that use the larger-scar technique will have slightly more scarring around the areola.

 Patient’s Healing Process

 Every individual heals at a different rate and may or may not be prone to more scarring.
-Breast reduction scars on black skin is also different.
-Normal breast reduction recovery time takes about 2 to 6 weeks.
+What breast reduction scars look like on black skin is also different.
+Normal breast reduction recovery time take several months.

 Patient’s Skin